Learn PHP: a PHP tutorial

 ?>

-You don’t have to define what PHP writes in the target file in the script.
-Alternatively, you have the option to transfer content from one file to another.
-The following script reads the content from example.txt and inputs it in the file test.txt:
+What PHP writes to the target file doesn’t necessarily need to be defined in the script.
+Alternatively, you can transfer content from one file to another.
+The following script reads the content of example.txt and inserts it into the test.txt file:

 <?php